Mideas-Touch/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task-23 finds all empty files and directories in the current directory and all sub-directories.Only the names of the files and directories should be displayed (not the entire path).
 Hidden files also listed.
 Task-24 lists all the files with a .gif extension in the current directory and all its sub-directories.
 Task-25 decodes acrostics that use the first letter of each line.
+Task-26  parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+Order by number of requests, most active host or IP at the top.